 How To Do A Squat

-Before we can get into how to improve it’s important to know the proper squat form and how to do one.
-There are several squat variations but the three most common are the olympic, low bar and front squat.
+Before we can get into how to improve squat depth it’s important to know the proper squat form and how to do one.
+There are several squat variations but the three most common are the olympic (or high bar,) squat, the low bar squat and front bar squat.
 Each variation has different variables which affect how they are performed.

 There are a lot of misconceptions about the squat and a ton of variations we didn’t cover.
 Learning to squat can be rather confusing.
 Making sure to practice the proper form is essential and will make for the biggest improvement.
 Sometimes this means starting back at zero and working your way up.
 If you’ve been squatting for a while and reached a plateau or are new to the squat here are 3 tips to improve your squat.

 A strong core maintains proper movement through the entire kinetic chain.
 Decreased activation of the core muscles or muscle groups can lead to pain or injury.
 Proper core training has been shown to reduce this.
-There are two techniques that can be applied while learning to train the core muscles.
-Those techniques are the drawing-in and bracing.
-Drawing-in activates the local core stabilizer muscles by drawing the navel in towards the spine.
+There are two techniques that can be applied while learning to train the core muscles; drawing-in and bracing.
+Drawing-in activates the local core stabiliser muscles by drawing the navel in towards the spine.
 Bracing happens when the abs, lower back and glutes are contracted simultaneously.